danielngira/personal-website/README.md

 ## Project

--Fields: name, description, year, link, image
+- Fields: name, description, year, link, image
 The Project model represents individual projects, with fields for the project name, description, year, link, and image.

 ## Views